smeriwether/smeriwether/README.md

 ### Hi there 👋

-I currently work as a Senior Software Consultant at [Stride Consulting](https://stridenyc.com).
-I keep an archive of everything I do on the internet at [stephen.fyi](https://stephen.fyi).
+I'm Stephen.
+I'm a Texan living in New York City.
+I work as a Senior Software Consultant at [Stride Consulting](https://stridenyc.com).
+And I keep an archive of everything I do on the internet at [stephen.fyi](https://stephen.fyi).